-In Persian, dandelion is called the “small postman” because it is thought to bring good news. (source) It’s one of the first flowers that pops up in spring, and it stays with us all through the summer.
-That makes it one of the easiest plants to harvest and use – which is awesome because it has lots of uses!
+In Persian, the dandelion plant (Taraxacum officinale) is called the “small postman” because it is thought to bring good news.
+(1) It’s one of the first flowers that pops up in spring, and it stays with us all through the summer.
+That makes it one of the easiest herbs to harvest and use – which is awesome because it has lots of uses!

 So, what is dandelion tea used for?

-Tea made from fresh or dried dandelion leaves is often used to strengthen digestion and as a diuretic to help the body let go of excess water.
-We’ll cover how to make it in an upcoming post.
+The antioxidant-rich dandelion leaves can be made into a tea that’s traditionally used to strengthen digestion and/or as a diuretic to help the body let go of excess water.

-In this recipe we’ll be using the roots, which are helpful for balancing hormones and detoxification.
-They also have anti-inflammatory properties due to the presence of taraxasterols, and are rich in minerals (iron, manganese, calcium, potassium) and nutritive compounds such as carotenes. (source)
+In this recipe we’ll be using the roots, which are helpful for balancing hormones and detox support.
+They also have anti-inflammatory properties due to the presence of taraxasterols, and are rich in minerals (iron, manganese, magnesium, calcium, potassium) and nutritive compounds such as carotenes.
+(2)

 In traditional herbal medicine, dandelion root is used to help get things moving in cases of mild constipation.
-Un-roasted roots are also known to be rich in the gut-nourishing prebiotic inulin, and although roasting reduces the amount there is still a significant amount in this tea.
-Hot water and a little time is the best way to extract inulin, which is just another reason to love this recipe. (source)
+Raw roots are rich in the gut-nourishing prebiotic inulin, and although roasting reduces the amount there is still a significant amount in this tea.
+Hot water and a little time is the best way to extract inulin, which is just another reason to love this recipe.